 In order to make logging in to the videos as easy as possible, librarians have created a template page in Canvas Commons which includes log-in instructions that you can import into your class and add video links you would like to share with your class.

-All GRC students are automatically assigned a special account with the local public library KCLS (King County Library System) that give you access to their online resources which include databases, streaming videos and eBooks.
+All GRC students are automatically assigned a special account with the local public library KCLS (King County Library System) that gives you access to their online resources, which include databases, streaming videos, and eBooks.

-Click below to learn how to access the King County Library System online resource for free!
+Click below to learn how to access the King County Library System online resources for free!

 Many of our library resources for Canvas classes are available directly in Canvas Commons!
 This includes some of our popular handouts (CRAAP evaluation questions; citation quick guides); and our research modules for brainstorming topics, finding resources, and evaluating that you can import directly into your class.